 Now, there exist two types of electric current, meaning the type of current flow:

-- Direct Current, developed commercially by Edison, where the electric charge flows only in one direction.
+- Direct Current: developed commercially by Edison, where the electric charge flows only in one direction.
 Any battery appliance uses a DC.

-- Alternate Current, discovered by the great awesome amazing genius Nicola Tesla, where the charge shifts direction periodically, this is the one on every home and business.
+- Alternate Current: discovered by the great awesome amazing genius Nicola Tesla, where the charge shifts direction periodically, this is the one on every home and business.

 MAGNETS AS HEALING AND DIAGNOSTIC DEVICES

-The heart is by far the greatest electric generator of all the body, also creating a magnetic field around the body.
-It creates electrical, sound, pressure, heat, light, magnetic and EM signals.
+The heart is by far the greatest electric generator of all the body; the pumping and motion also creates a magnetic field around itself which goes way beyond the skin.
+It creates electrical, sound, pressure, heat, light, magnetic and electromagnetic signals.
 Because the blood is a very good conductor of electricity, the whole of the circulatory system pulses with electricity each time the heart beats.

 The field of the brain is about a thousandth as strong as that of the heart.
 Even weaker are the evoked fields produced by the brain when a sensory stimulus is provided, such as a sound, a light, or a touch.

 The main point here is that the overall field is a composite of all these fields made by the organs and muscles.
 Mainstream science can’t ignore anymore this fact.
 The body emanates an electromagnetic field.
 If the body’s circuitry is electric, then it must create a magnetic field around it.

 Reaching this point, it would be useful to point out that the electromagnetic biofield and the aura (or Qi energy) might not be the same thing.
 Many scientists and healers agree that the auric field is the general composite of the overall chakra system.
 So the biofield might be entangled somehow to the auric field, like at the same place but on different frequencies.

 This post was originally too big, so I decided (June 2017) to divide it and create a new set of updated, more user-friendly posts.